 Getting engaged is one of the biggest decisions you’ll make—it’s agreeing to marry someone, to be tied to them legally and, theoretically, forever.
-It’s easy to joke about dropping hints or nudging your partner toward the kind of ring you like.
-But it’s too big for that.
+It’s easy to joke about dropping hints or nudging your partner toward the kind of ring you like, but it’s too big for that.
 If you want to get engaged, talk to your partner about why it’s important to you and why you think it should be happening soon.
-Be honest and be direct.
+Be honest and direct.
 If you want the spontaneity and the romance, you can get that in the actual proposal.
-And, if all goes well, they’ll be plenty of time for it throughout your marriage.
+And, if all goes well, there will be plenty of time for it throughout your marriage.
 But, to create a strong foundation for the rest of your life, you should start with a grown-up conversation.

 Because it may feel that way at first.
 As psychologist Yvonne Thomas, Ph.D., explains, getting the "I know this is difficult to talk about but...” out of the way, in the beginning, can make it easier to speak freely.
 “Express that it seems like the time has come, at least for you, to express how you feel about your significant other and where you feel you are in the relationship.
 By letting your partner know this is hard for you to talk about too, it may encourage them to also have the courage, to be honest back with you,” she shares.

 Talk About Your Relationship Dreams